rutgerblom/SDDC.Lab/README.md

 ### Recommendations
 The following are recommendations based on our experience with deploying Pods:

-* Use a physical layer-3 switch with appropriate OSPF configuration matching the OSPF settings in your config.yml file.
+* Use a physical layer-3 switch with appropriate OSPF/BGP configuration matching the OSPF/BGP settings in your config.yml file.
 Dynamic routing between your Pods and your physical network will make for a better experience.
 * Hardware configuration of the physical ESXi host(s):
   * 2 CPUs (10 cores per CPU)
   * 320 GB RAM